ZigengHuang/SSPEC/README.md

 # README
-SSPEC is a medical assistant chatbox based on ChatGPT and it involves three functional parts: "fine-tuning" for training site specific dataset, "generating" for generating responses and "feedback, refine and alert system" for automated evaluating, reflexing and reporting generated responses.
+SSPEC is a medical assistant chatbot, involving three functional modules: "fine-tuning" for training on site-specific dataset, "prompt templates" for prompting and generating responses, and "feedback, refinement, and alert system".

 - Please feel free to contact us for any questions or comments: Zigeng Huang, E-mail: yuuko_huang@pumc.edu.cn; Erping Long, E-mail: erping.long@ibms.pumc.edu.cn.